-MAA Project No.: Project Title:

-FAA Funding?
-Yes No FAA Project No.:

-Instructions: All projects designed for the Maryland Aviation Administration, Office of Engineering and Construction Management will be performed in accordance with this checklist.
-The checklist should be completed as design progresses, and must be included with each submission of design documents.
-In general, any item on the following checklist which is checked "N/A" (not available or not applicable) should include a short explanation of action taken

-Items on the checklist are to be completed by the Engineer, except as noted otherwise.
-Where checklist items call for approval, coordination, or notification of other agencies, including those outside of MAA, documentation shall be made by the Engineer in writing.
-If information is not transmitted in a timely manner, the Engineer should send a follow-up request.
-If no response is received, the Engineer should document such non-response and notify the MAA project manager.

-Any changes in project scope, design and/or construction costs, or schedule resulting from design reviews or other causes must be approved by the Manager, Design Services in writing before design work may proceed.
-There will be no exceptions.

-For Federally-funded projects, the FAA Project Checklist (see Schedule B) must also be completed.
+MA.
+A Proje t No.: Proj ect Title : FAA .
+Fundii g?
+Yes No FAA Project No .: with inclu follo ce of Eng this che ided with wing ch ctions: All projects designed for the Maryland Aviation Administration, gineering and Construction Management will be performed in accordance exhist.
+The checklist should be completed as design progresses, and must be each submission of design documents.
+In general, any item on the exhist which is checked "N/A" (not available or not applicable) should ret explanation of action taken other of oth by the the E on the checklist are to be completed by the Engineer, except as noted vise.
+Where checklist items call for approval, coordination, or notification er agencies, including those outside of MAA, documentation shall be made Engineer in writing.
+If information is not transmitted in a timely manner, agineer should send a follow-up request.
+If no response is received, the eer should document such non-response and notify the MAA project ger. result Desig hanges in project scope, design and/or construction costs, or schedule ing from design reviews or other causes must be approved by the Manager, in Services in writing before design work may proceed.
+There will be no tions. ederally-funded projects, the FAA Project Checklist (see Schedule B) must e completed.
+Yes No N/A 1.
+Has the Planning Division Checklist been received?
+Have all items noted in this checklist been addressed and coordinated with the Office of Planning & Environmental Services, and will they have any impact on design?
+Can design proceed?
+2. Have airport property plats and descriptions been reviewed?
+If the proposed project is not on MAA property, has the project been coordinated with the MAA Division of Real Estate?

 Yes No N/A 3.
 Have past engineer's reports involving the project area and/or scope been reviewed?
 List reports reviewed.
 4. Have record plans from the project area been reviewed?
 List project plans reviewed: 5.
 Does the project area include wetlands or other environmentally sensitive areas that need to be addressed?
 Have environmental issues been properly coordinated with the Office of Planning and Environmental Services?
 6. Has any required environmental documentation been coordinated with and approved by the Office of Planning & Environmental Services?
 Have necessary approvals been received?
 Can project proceed if approvals are not received?
 7. If required, have appropriate mitigation measures been included in the design?
 8. If required, has an FAR Part 77 obstruction survey been conducted?
 Have possible impacts on the project schedule been evaluated?
 9. Does the design call for obstructions to be removed or lighted?
 Have removal and/or lighting decisions been coordinated with the Office of Planning & Environmental Services and Office of Design and Construction?
 10. If required, has an FAA Form 7460-1, "Notice of Proposed Construction or Alteration," been completed, submitted, and approved?
 Has a companion permit application for MAA Board of Airport Zoning Appeals (BAZA) been completed, submitted, and approved?
 11. Have FAR Part 77 and Part 139 obstructions been identified?
 Have the disposition of all obstructions been coordinated and resolved with MAA Office of Engineering and Construction Management and FAA-WADO?
 12. Has an erosion and sediment control and storm water management permit been received from MDE?
-Application date: 13.
-Has a U.S. Army Corps of Engineers water quality permit been received?
+Application date: 13 Has a U.S. Army Corps of Engineers water quality permit been received?